 Strengthening Health Systems

 This project, funded by the Bill & Melinda Gates Foundation, aims to support the people and organizations who are part of health systems to address the interrelated technical and political economy problems that limit the performance of those systems and their ability to deliver health services effectively.
-The approach we plan to take in this project is very aligned with Global Integrity’s overall theory of change; working with local partners to support problem-focused cycles of collaborative learning and action which are designed to improve the dynamics of complex systems and deliver better outcomes.
+Using our Participatory Systems Thinking Approach which combines systems thinking and associated cycles of collaborative action and learning, we are collaborating with - Africa Health Innovation Centre (AHIC) to facilitate participatory systems mapping workshops with our partners Centre for Study of Adolescence in Kenya and Ipas in Malawi to address sexual reproductive health service delivery challenges.

 Strengthening Education Systems